SOP-MINI/sop-site/content/sop1/lab/l3/example2.en.md

 you should lock it whole (otherwise swapping threads can make changes during printing).

-If a new signal arrives when there are already $p$ working threads, the program should print message `All thread busy, aborting request` and return to waiting.
+If a new signal arrives when there are already `p` working threads, the program should print message `All thread busy, aborting request` and return to waiting.
 Working threads should be counted and monitored.
 When one of the threads finishes its job, a new request can be processed.